-- Assuming no face is selected, left-click on the AREA ABOVE FACE button to activate the mode.
+- 1. Assuming no face is selected, left-click on the AREA ABOVE FACE button to activate the mode.
 Then select the face for which an audience area should be created.
 The mode will remain active until Esc is pressed or another mode is selected so that multiple areas can be created in a row, one for each face that is selected. - 2.
 Select one or several faces first.
 The number of selected faces is displayed as a small number symbol on the ribbon button.
 Then left-click on the INSERT > AREA ABOVE FACE menu button to immediately create an audience area for each one of them.
+Notice that the newly created audience areas are selected automatically for further use.